 With the disappearance of certain key characters came the discussion between the kids and their science teacher about the possible existence of another dimension, which was theorized in a way that was almost believable.
 Even though it’s completely fictional, the theory of the ‘upside down‘ opens up a conversation about metaphysical powers and principalities that are beyond our comprehension.

-In my opinion, nothing is more terrifying than having innocent adolescence face against a source of evil that cannot be negotiated with, but it comes without saying that nobody needs to face the darkness alone.
+In my opinion, nothing is more terrifying than having innocent adolescence face against a source of evil that cannot be seen or negotiated with, but it comes without saying that nobody needs to face the darkness alone.